Nov05/kaggle--feedback-prize-ell/README.md

 <img src="https://github.com/Nov05/pictures/blob/master/kaggle--feedback-prize-ell/2023-09-20%2022_48_56-README.md%20-%20kaggle--feedback-prize-ell%20-%20Visual%20Studio%20Code-min.jpg?raw=true">

 5. For successful Kaggle submissions, I also had to figure out how to install Python libraries, import deberta-v3-base model without the Internet (as the competition required), and load the model checkpoints which were fine-tuned and saved in Google Colab or locally on my laptop (Kaggle's GPU weekly quota is 30 hours, and mine was solely used for submissions).
-It turned out all these files can be uploaded to Kaggle as "datasets", then you can `add data` in a Kaggle Notebook, and these "datasets" will be added to the `input` directory in different folders.
+It turned out all these files can be uploaded to Kaggle as "datasets", then you can `Add Data` in a Kaggle Notebook, and these "datasets" will be added to the `Input` directory under different folders.

 **E.g.**